ksohailwa/Adaptive-Learning/README.md

       - personal evaluation of effectiveness of learning platforms based on different selectable user attributes
       - distribution of user (in percent) based on different selectable user attributes

-This project was submitted for the Learning Analytics course at the University of Duisburg-Essen.
+This project was submitted for the Learning Analytics course at the <a href="https://www.uni-due.de/en/index.php">University of Duisburg-Essen</a>.

 ### Dataset Description

  * data from own Google Survey with 22 Questions and 70+ participants (anonymized)
  * the results were stored in an SQL database

+You can access and participate in the survey by clicking this <a href="https://docs.google.com/forms/d/e/1FAIpQLSd31k__bA9LBGXkNk2o7dfdR6-4crZceVpVKv3jm3JAhQ7L6Q/viewform">link</a>

 ### Implementation Technologies

  * Frontend
   + Website
     + Dash
-    +
-    +
   + Visualization
     + Plotly
  * Backend